anoma/nspec/docs/templates/engine-generalities.md

 ## Introduction

-In rough analogy to the actor model, where systems consist of actors that communcate via message passing, every Anoma instance consists of a finite collection of _engine instances_ that communicate by sending messages to each other.
+In rough analogy to the actor model, where systems consist of actors that communicate via message passing, every Anoma instance consists of a finite collection of _engine instances_ that communicate by sending messages to each other.
 The behavior of each engine instance